 - Boutique Hotel

 - Air Conditioning

 There’s a wide selection of rooms spread over 4 floors, and none have the same configuration.
 Simple, Scandinavian chic is the order of the day, with touches of bold, patterned wallpaper, plump sofas, and white walls perfectly suited to that special light that you only get right by the sea.
 It's bright, fun and very retro-chic.

 The main choice is between the front of the hotel for a sea view and the back of the hotel for a patio.
 We would definitely plump for the former.
-You can then opt for a standard Sea View (no terrace), a Sea View Large (a suite, but still no terrace), a Sea View Balcony Large (a suite with a small balcony, large enough for a couple of chairs), a Sea View Terrace (standard but with a great terrace) or a top-of-the-range Sea View Terrace Large (all the bells and whistles).
+You can then opt for a standard Sea View (no terrace), a Sea View Large (a suite, but still no terrace), a Sea View Balcony Large (a suite with a small balcony and awning, large enough for a couple of chairs), a Sea View Terrace (standard but with a great terrace) or a top-of-the-range Sea View Terrace Large (all the bells and whistles).
 The rates go up accordingly, and the "Large" rooms are suitable for small families.
 Third-floor terraces are larger than those on the second floor, and the only downside to the balcony rooms is that they aren't very private.

 If you're worried by noise, have small children or simply want a bargain, you might prefer one of the Garden (non sea-facing) rooms, which are darker than 'Sea Views' but more peaceful.
 The Garden Family Suite has 2 bedrooms and a shared terrace.